-I. achieve a grade of at least 50% in all courses taken for credit, regardless of the total number of credits taken.
-In any multicomponent course, a passing grade will be assigned only if each component identified by the course Co-ordinator (e.g., patient management and knowledge base sections) has been successfully completed.
+I. must achieve a "Marginal Performance" or better in all courses taken for credit regardless of the total number of credits taken.
+In any multi-component course, a passing grade will be assigned only if each component identified by the course coordinator (e.g. patient management and knowledgebased sections) has been successfully completed.